‘Guardians Of The Galaxy’ Ride Kicks Off Disneyland Resort’s ‘Summer Of Heroes’

 Jimmy Fallon Shares About A New Ride Featuring Him At Universal Orlando Resort [Video]

-Disneyland itself has had its share of construction work too shutting down part of the park for the new Star Wars-themed land coming soon.
+Disneyland itself has had its share of construction work took shutting down part of the park for the new Star Wars-themed land coming soon.
 This summer, the Disneyland Railroad, attractions featured on the Rivers of America and the Fantasmic! show will be back in operation after a long closure.